The Best 25 Coffee Grinders of 2022

 My Observations

-Grinding foreign objects can happen, although I’d usually think of this as pebbles quite than lumps of copper, as it does happen occasionally that a stone or very small pebble will end up in a bag of coffee beans.
+Grinding foreign objects can happen, although I’d usually think of this as pebbles rather than lumps of copper, as it does happen occasionally that a stone or very small pebble will end up in a bag of coffee beans.
 Manufacturers deal with this in various ways, and clearly, the way Eureka deals with it works well.

 There are a number of other versions of the Eureka Mignon, for more see: